All Solidigm Solidigm 2024 Sponsored Utilizing Tech

 MLCommons releases two benchmark suits yearly, one in spring and another in autumn.
 Around these times, there is an open window for interested vendors to submit their products.
 Each submission goes for peer review which is private to the submitters, and results are published in three months.

 You can join the MLPerf Storage working group, or check out their results for Solidigm’s storage systems at MLCommons.org.
 Be sure to check out Solidigm’s website for their portfolio of ultra-fast, high-capacity SSDs for AI.
-For more interesting discussions on AI data infrastructure, keep watching Utilizing AI Season 7 on your favorite podcast platform.
+For more interesting discussions on AI data infrastructure, keep watching Utilizing Tech Season 7 on your favorite podcast platform.

 Podcast Information: